spoiledcat/csharpify/README.md

 ### Example of how to include csharpify in another CMake project

+A demo project with the files configured as below is in https://github.com/spoiledcat/csharpify-demo

 Add a NuGet.config file to the root of your project, so that the .NET runtime libraries can be in a known location for linking.

 ```NuGet.config